Femicide: Corrective rape

+Transfemicide

+Transfemicide or transfeminicide is defined as the killing of a trans woman motivated by transphobic, misogynistic and transmisogynistic hatred that has its origins in cissexist cultural and political norms.
+Journalists and academics alike believe the prevalence of transfemicide to be vastly underreported.
+Journalists Emma Landeros and Joel Aguirre argue that, as hate crimes, transfemicides constitute a 'silent epidemic' in Mexico, with many deaths receiving little or no media coverage.

+Under Transgender Europe, or TGEU, the Trans Murder Monitoring project reported 281 trans and gender-diverse people murdered in 2025 alone, with 90% of those killed being trans women.
+Notably, sex workers comprised 34% of these deaths, with most of the overall deaths occurring in Latin America.

+The Human Rights Watch, in their report on violence against LGBT people in El Salvador, Guatemala, and Honduras, note that Central American governments have long excluded transgender women from preexisting legal structures meant to prosecute femicides.
+Guatemalan officials have justified this by stating that transgender women are not "biological women" in their eyes and therefore their murders are not covered by such laws.

+In the case of Vicky Hernández v Honduras, tried before Inter-American Court of Human Rights (IACHR), the Robert F. Kennedy Human Rights organization and Red Lésbica Cattrachas successfully argued that the government of Honduras held responsibility for the death of trans activist and sex worker Vicky Hernández.
+The result of the case was seen as a landmark ruling establishing a powerful precedent for the defense of transgender women and LGBT Latin Americans broadly.

 Tendency in serial killings

 Serial femicide is defined as "the sexually sadistic killing of women", also called "sexual terrorism".
-Although over 90% of serial killers are male.
+Over 90% of serial killers are male.

 Male serial murderers tend to use more brutal methods of killing, such as suffocation and beatings.
 In contrast, women use poison or less violent measures.
 In addition, while a large percentage of male serial killers focus on women as their targets, female serial killers are less likely to focus exclusively on males.
 Some male serial killers focus on males as targets, such as Jeffrey Dahmer and Wayne Williams.
 The ways serial murderers are portrayed in the media reflect the views on femicide and gender in society.
 Often, murders of prostitutes, low-income women, and women of color by serial killers receive less attention in the media than the killings of younger, prettier, more affluent women, usually married, engaged, or in relationships with much handsome, affluent, younger men their age.

 According to the FBI's Supplementary Homicide Report, local police reported that about 33,000 homicides of women remain unsolved.

 Feminists such as Diana Russell and Jane Caputi believe in a link between the rise of serial murders and the advent of pornography.
 Specifically, the advent of films that eroticize violence and murder of women has been correlated to the desires of serial killers.
 Numerous serial murderers filmed their victims as they violently killed them.
 However, the link between pornography and serial murders is not proven.